kotlin-hands-on/hands-on/Creating HTTP APIs with Ktor/06_automatic-testing-of-endpoints.md

 We're indicating to our application that we want to run it as a test, and then using the `handleRequest` helper method (also shipped as part of Ktor), we'd like to make a request to a specific endpoint, in this case `/order/{id}`.
+Note that since our string constains a lot of quotation marks around keys and values (like `"number"`), this is a great place to use [raw strings](https://kotlinlang.org/docs/reference/basic-types.html#string-literals) using triple-quotes (`"""`), saving us the hassle of individually escaping every special character inside the string.

 If we try and compile this code however, it won't work.
-This is due to the parameter being passed in to our application (testing = true).
-For this to work, we need to add this to our application
+This is due to the parameter being passed in to our application (`testing = true`).
+For this to work, we need to add the corresponding parameter to our application:

 ```kotlin
 fun Application.module(testing: Boolean = false) {